bbi-lab/bbi-scirna-demux/README.md

 ## Intro

 This *bbi-scirna-demux* pipeline runs the Illumina *bcl-convert* program to make *.bam* files that are demultiplexed by PCR primer pairs, followed by the *rna_rtlig_demux* program to make sample-specific pcr primer pair *.bam* files.
-Use the *develop* branch.
+Use the *main* branch.

 ## Installation